 Although if I recall correctly, back in my college days sometimes the Campbell's Chunky didn't really eat quite enough like a meal, especially after 18 beers and a pile of Kenny's weed.
-So at about 4am we would start making soup sandwiches using one of those electric sandwich toasters, you know?
-Nature's Own multigrain bread and Campbell's Sirloin Burger soup was the most common combo (because these were the sole contents of the pantry), maybe with a slice of Kraft American cheese in there as well.
-The results were...not quite right, as far as food goes, but I believe that what we achieved in that toaster was ultimately more edible than the constituent elements would have been if consumed separately.
+So at about 4am O'Neill and I would start making soup sandwiches using one of those electric sandwich toasters.
+Nature's Own multigrain bread and Campbell's Sirloin Burger soup was the most common combo (because these were almost always the sole contents of the pantry), maybe with a slice of Kraft American cheese in there as well.
+The results were...yeah.
+Not quite right, as far as food goes, but I believe that what we achieved in that toaster was in fact greater than the sum of its parts.

 Add the garlic to the chicken broth and gently steam the cabbage over the chicken broth for 20-30 minutes or until softish.
 I actually did a mix of simmering and steaming, but steaming is healthier...just want to make sure that not all of the broth evaporates.

 Meanwhile, toast each slice of bread and butter it as if you don't care how much butter you're eating.
 Line a baking dish with half the buttered toast slices.